JinhoLee93/Computer-Vision/refocus_app/README.md

 Loading the focal stack is not a hard job.
 So, I'm going to skip the description of it here.

 [generateIndexMap.m](https://github.com/JinhoLee93/Computer_Vision/blob/main/refocus_app/generateIndexMap.m)
-- We are using Modified Laplacian for our mask that will later be used to convolute each image with.
+- We are using Discrete Laplacian for our mask that will later be used to convolute each image with.
+- Now, we need a gray stack to apply the focus measure for the index map.
+  - The gray stack will be calculated by Modified Laplacian.
 - Convolute each image in the focal stack with the mask created.
--